 I reckon it's the little red spiders.
 I've been doing a lot of Lost runs recently, and they seem to fuck me up the most.

-Have your feelings towards the indie scene changed much over the last five years?
+Have your feelings toward the indie scene changed much over the last five years?

 By 2008 or 2009, when it boomed and a lot of developers started getting picked up by larger studios and getting publisher deals, it was huge.
 World of Goo was huge, Braid was out, Castle Crashers was out, and you saw it start to eat itself.

-I don't know if it was the polarisation of big indie and little indie, but way back at my first IGF (Independent Games Festival) in 2004, there was this game in the finals that had a publicly known multi-million dollar budget sat alongside us, with no budget.
-And the indier-than-thou mentality got really extreme once everyone started succeeding, and you saw indie developers start fighting over what they felt was "right".
+I don't know if it was the polarization of big indie and little indie, but way back at my first IGF (Independent Games Festival) in 2004, there was this game in the finals that had a publicly known multi-million dollar budget sitting alongside us, with no budget.
+And the indier-than-thou mentality got really extreme once everyone started succeeding, and you saw indie developers start fighting over what they felt was "right."

 I feel like I haven't been seeing so much of that stuff since the weird Gamergate stuff died down, and I like to think people are mellowing out now, but the past three years have become so frightening as an artist that I don't want any part of it and I don't consider myself a part of it.
 I don't participate in anything, because I don't feel like I'm welcome.